marschall/marschall.github.com/_posts/2021-08-08-spring-batch-testing.md

 This means using a `ResourceLessTransactionManager` just for the map based DAO implementations and a `DataSourceTransactionManager` for the application code will not work.
 It also means that using an in-memory database for the Spring Batch JDBC DAOs will force the application code to also run on this in-memory database.
 And even then a rollback of the database transaction will still not be possible.

 The map based DAO implementations are really just usable in cases where the application code performs no JDBC data access.
 In these cases they can be used together with a `ResourceLessTransactionManager`.
-Note that even in these cases a `DataSource` bean still has to be present as `JobRepositoryTestUtils` requires one.
+Note that even in these cases a `DataSource` bean still has to be present as `JobRepositoryTestUtils` requires one, see [#3767](https://github.com/spring-projects/spring-batch/issues/3767).

 Mitigating these issues requires replacing `AbstractBatchConfiguration` with a different configuration that sets up the `StepBuilderFactory` with a `ResourcelessTransactionManager`.
 This prevents Spring Batch from committing data and allows the Spring Test Context Framework to roll back the transaction.